voc0der/Skip-Game-Launcher/README.md

 # Battle.Net.Steam.Game.Launchers

-<b>What this does?</b> Launches the respective Battle.net game its named after directly, without needing to click "Play".
+<b>What this does?</b> Launches the respective Battle.net or Steam game its named after directly, without needing to click "Play".

 **Requirement: Battle.net Launcher Install path must be the default location (below):**<br />